benlund/roc/README.md

 Methods that are delegated (see below) are delgated to the objects returned by these calls.

-ROC::Set.to_set will also work, returning a [Ruby Standard Libarary Set](http://www.ruby-doc.org/stdlib/libdoc/set/rdoc/classes/Set.html).
+ROC::Set#to_set will also work, returning a [Ruby Standard Libarary Set](http://www.ruby-doc.org/stdlib/libdoc/set/rdoc/classes/Set.html).
 Why is this not the default Ruby type to delegate to?
 It's assumed that you're more likely to do set operations as Redis commands, and just want the resulting list of values returned.
 Note that the [Ruby Standard Libarary Sorted Set](http://www.ruby-doc.org/stdlib/libdoc/set/rdoc/classes/SortedSet.html) class is not suitable for delgating to since it sorts the values themselves, not based on separate scores.

 ## Delegation, Shortcuts and Masking